rblack42/ACCweb.cosc2325/BasicArchitecture/VonNeumann/index.rst

 Back in 1945 -- World War II was still going on -- John Von Neumann was thinking about the whole business of computing.
-He published his paper as part of work to build an electronic computing mchine, and started the world on a whole new track.
+He published his paper as part of work to build an electronic computing machine, and started the world on a whole new track.

 ..  note::